 And I've lived in six different states.

-And it was the best experience ultimately in my life, too.
+And it was the best experience, ultimately, in my life, too.

-And I'm just telling people, opportunities coming.
+And I'm just telling people, opportunity's coming.

-There are nicer places to live, there are nicer people to be around than the people in big cities.
+There are nicer people to be around than the people in big cities.

 And this is New Jersey.